Before you access Settings

 - When a user goes offline in Microsoft Teams it will terminate the remaining ACW time for that user.

-- Users are blocked from all other Nimbus service calls during their ACW.
+- Users are blocked from all other Nimbus service calls during ACW.

-- Also tracked in Power BI for reporting purposes.
+- ACW is also tracked in Power BI for reporting purposes.
 Reports ACW time in seconds or "Null" if disabled.
 Total ACW time in a single service session is summed up from all involved user sessions.

 Outbound Service Call

-Enterprise Routing Service Type feature.
+Enterprise Routing Contact Center Service Type feature.
 Allows all users of that service to impersonate as the service during an outbound call.
+Also known as "Call As" or "Call On Behalf".

-- Users of this feature must be part of a Enterprise Routing Service.
+- Users of this feature must be part of a Enterprise Routing or Contact Center Service.

-- The service must be configured for "Outbound Service Call" via the Service Settings > Distribution Tab.
+- The service must be enabled for "Outbound Service Call" via the "Distribution" Tab Service Settings.

 - The service needs to have a PSTN number assigned in order to dial out to an external number. → Also see "Known limitations" chapter below.